technomancy/emacs-starter-kit/README.markdown

 If you know your way around Emacs, please try out the starter kit as a replacement for your regular dotfiles for a while.
 If there's anything you just can't live without, add it or let me know so I can add it.
+Take a look at what happens in init.el to get started.

 Also: see the file TODO.